 Fertilizer application rates are dependent upon the formula and the major nutrient needs of your plants.
 The most important nutrient is nitrogen.
 The standard nitrogen fertilizer application rate is 0.1 to 0.2 pounds per 100 square feet (45.5-91 g. per 9 sq. m.).
 This translates into 0.5 to 1 pound (227-454 g.) of ammonium sulfate, 0.3 to 0.6 pounds (136-272 g.) of ammonium nitrate, or 0.2 to 0.4 pounds (91-181 g.) of urea.

 You should do a soil test to ascertain the amount of phosphorus and potassium.
 Most soils are high enough in these two nutrients that you don’t need to apply much.
 Applying fertilizer with an excess of these nutrients can result in high soil salt levels.

 Fertilizer Rates and Applications

 To muddy the waters further, you will also need to decide when and how often to fertilize your plants.
 This depends on the type of application you choose to apply.

-- A complete fertilizer is usually sufficient for most garden plants and should be applied in spring and can be applied again in 2 or 3 months.
+- A complete fertilizer is usually sufficient for most garden plants and should be applied in spring and can be applied again in two or three months.

 - Time-release fertilizers are usually only applied in spring and last throughout the season.